wso2/streaming-integrator/README.md

 ## Getting Started

-Please refer the below guides to get you self started with the Streaming Integrator
+Please refer the below guides to get started with the Streaming Integrator

 * [Quick Start Guide](): Step by step guide to get your first app running in less than 5 mins